Texas Master Gardener Association Awards Program

 Association Member Eligibility

-County sizes are determined by the number of members reported to the TMGA Treasurer with dues payable and remitted during the 2021 Awards Year.
+Associations are grouped by the number of members reported to the TMGA Treasurer with dues payable and remitted during the 2022 Awards Year.

-- Small – 1-24 dues paying Texas Master Gardeners
+- Group I – Redbud: 1-49 dues paying Texas Master Gardeners

 Categories for awards:

-1. Youth-JMG – The Youth-JMG category recognizes a Master Gardener program that coordinates Junior Master Gardener groups, activities, and service learning projects.
+- Youth-JMG – The Youth category recognizes a Master Gardener program that coordinates Junior Master Gardener groups, activities, and service-learning projects.

-2. Youth-Other – The Youth-Other category recognizes a Master Gardener program that coordinates non-JMG® associated youth activities and service learning projects.
+- Youth-Other – The Youth-Other category recognizes a Master Gardener program that coordinates non-JMG associated youth activities and service-learning projects.

-5. Research – The Research award recognizes a project with applied scientific methodology conducted by Master Gardeners with oversight provided by a Texas A&M AgriLife Services employee.
-The entry must be written by the Master Gardeners involved, not by Extension staff.
+- Research – The Research award recognizes a project with applied scientific methodology conducted by Master Gardeners with oversight provided by a Texas A&M AgriLife Extension Service employee.
+This entry must be written by the Master Gardeners involved, not by Extension staff.

-6. Marva E. Beck JMG Leader of the Year – This award recognizes one adult, chosen from all submitting counties regardless of size, who demonstrates effective leadership in support of JMG programs in his or her Master Gardener Association or county.
+- Marva E Beck JMG Leader of the Year – This award recognizes one adult, chosen from all submitting associations regardless of size, who demonstrates effective leadership in support of JMG programs in his or her Master Gardener association or county.
 This adult may be either a Master Gardener or a Texas A&M AgriLife Extension Service employee.
 Applicants for this award must be county faculty, staff, or a Master Gardener volunteer, and be affiliated with one or more registered Texas JMG groups.
-This award is given in the name of Mrs. Marva Beck, our 2000 Texas Master Gardener President, for her visionary leadership, initiative, and ability to plant seeds of hope for the gardening youth of Texas.
+This award is given in the name of Mrs. Marva Beck, 2000 Texas Master Gardener President, for her visionary leadership, initiative, and ability to plant seeds of hope for the gardening youth of Texas.
 This award is given yearly in her name to commemorate her contributions to the JMG program.

-7. Outstanding Individual Master Gardener – The Outstanding Individual category recognizes a Master Gardener who is a certified member in good standing within a Master Gardener Association, and whose involvement and contributions during the award year are of primary importance, although prior-year contributions or involvement may also be considered.
+- Outstanding Individual Master Gardener – The Outstanding Individual category recognizes a Master Gardener who is a certified member in good standing within a Master Gardener Association, and whose involvement and contributions during the awards year are of primary importance, although prior year contributions or involvement may also be considered.

-8. Outstanding Master Gardener Association – The Outstanding Association category recognizes a Master Gardener Association that has completed at least one or more programs and/or projects of importance to the community.
-The programs and/or projects must involve two or more certified Master Gardeners.
+- Outstanding Master Gardener Association – This category recognizes a Master Gardener Association that contributed programs and/or projects of significant educational value to the community.
 The programs and/or projects may be ongoing.

 Debby Hopkins-Higham, McLennan County (Chair)